NRCan/geo-deep-learning/docs/source/configuration.rst

 By doing so, the code in python will read ``model.parameters_name`` as a directory.
-If you accidentally omit the prefix ``# @package _global_``, the python code will read ``model.unet.parameters_name`` (as set by default currently), so to be more versatille we want to read ``model.parameters_name``.
+If you accidentally omit the prefix ``# @package _global_``, the python code will read ``model.unet.parameters_name`` (as set by default currently), so to be more versatile we want to read ``model.parameters_name``.
 For example if you created ``new_model.yaml`` to be read as a model and you don't want to change the main code to read this file each time you change model.
 For more information about packages in Hydra, see `Hydra's documentation on Packages <https://hydra.cc/docs/advanced/overriding_packages>`_.

+For the ``tiling`` parameter, you can find more information in the :ref:`datatiling` containing the information to execute the this job.
+Same for the ``training`` and ``inference`` parameter, the information can be found at the :ref:`training` and :ref:`inference` section respectively.
+When *training* the ``inference`` part doesn't need to be filled and vice versa.

-The *tracker* is set to nothing by default, but will still log the information in the log folder.
+The ``tracker`` is set to nothing by default, but will still log the information in the log folder.
 If you want to set a tracker you can change the value in the config file or add the tracker parameter at execution time via the command line ``python GDL.py tracker=mlflow mode=train``.
-We recommend to use ``mlflow``, since the development team use it, but you can use watherver you want and create a ``yaml`` for it.
+We recommend to use ``mlflow``, since the development team use it, but you can use whatever you want and create a ``yaml`` for it.

-The *inference* contains the information to execute the inference job (more options will follow soon).
-This part doesn't need to be filled if you want to launch other task that not *inference*.
+.. _configurationgeneralparam:

 General Parameters
 ==================

-This section contains general parameters information that will be read by the code, normaly contain parameters offen changed or paths to important file.
+This section contains general parameters information that will be read by the code, normally contain parameters offend changed or paths to important file.
 Other ``yaml`` files from the *defaults* section will read parameters from the *general* section.

 .. code-block:: yaml